Chronowanderer/Conceptual_pain_pilot_task/README.md

 Enter cream side as 'L'.
 This does not affect your task (at this point).

-The session is priorly defined in the ‘ExpCharlie/ExpData/Settings’, and just enter the relative number (i.e. enter ‘01’ to load Session01.csv, and enter '02' to load Session02.csv).
+The session is priorly defined in the ‘ExpCharlie/ExpData/Settings’, and just enter the relative number:
+Enter ‘01’ (NOT '1') to load Session01.csv, and enter '02' (NOT '2') to load Session02.csv.

-If you want to get familiar with the task first, enter ‘00’ to load Session00.csv before doing Session 01 and 02.
+If you want to get familiar with the task first, enter ‘00’ (NOT '0') to load Session00.csv before doing Session 01 and 02.
 This pre-training session does not contain any shocks.

 Click on the Start button and enjoy!